Spigell/archlinux-install/README.md

 Your desired partition for install grub.
 For `efi` must be ESP type.
 No need for `bios` installation.

+Remember: for efi installation you must create fat32 parition with `boot` flag.
+For bios installation on gpt partition with `bios_grub` flags must be exists.

 ## packages
 ### installed
 list of packages to install after installation.
 Separated by comma.